|Chief Operations Officer|

 |Records, Retention, Schedule, Information Security|

 Records that are kept past the required retention period pose a risk to the college.
-When records retention schedules are followed proactively, they help to avoid risks and preserve resources.
+When record retention schedules are followed proactively, they help to avoid risks and preserve resources.
 Employees have an obligation to properly dispose of records that they are not obligated to retain and/or no longer serve a legal, operational, or historic value.
 Following records retention schedules and the procedures in this policy supports the college’s enterprise risk management goals.

 In accordance with Section 57.05 of the NYS Arts and Cultural Affairs Law, official records of the state-operated campuses of the State University of New York and SUNY System Administration must be retained and may not be destroyed unless pursuant to applicable records retention schedules.
 Retention schedules are referenced in two policies that govern record retention that the college must follow.
 A retention scheduled specific to SUNY institutions is found in the SUNY Records Retention and Disposition Policy 6609 (Appendix A).
 A retention schedule for documents other than those specific to the work of higher education is found in the New York State Policy: New York State General Retention and Disposition Schedule for New York State Government Records (Appendix B).

-A “record” possess all of the following three elements:
+Record: An official document that possess all of the following three elements: